nbicocchi/learn-microservices/modules/communication/slides/3 - Sync communication (RestClient).md

 ## Key Principles of REST

-**REST** is an architectural style that leverages the existing protocols of the web, specifically HTTP.
+**REST** is an architectural style that leverages the existing protocols of the web, specifically HTTP/1.1.
 It emphasizes stateless communication and a uniform interface for resource manipulation.

 1. **Client-Server Separation**: The client and server are independent entities that communicate over the network, allowing for changes on either side without affecting the other.
-2. **Uniform Interface**: RESTful APIs provide a uniform interface, which simplifies and decouples the architecture, making it easier for clients to interact with resources.
+2. **Resource Identification**: Resources are identified using URIs (Uniform Resource Identifiers), which can be represented in various formats, such as JSON or XML.
 3. **Statelessness**: Each request from a client to the server contains all the necessary information.
 The server does not store client context between requests.
-4. **Resource Identification**: Resources are identified using URIs (Uniform Resource Identifiers), which can be represented in various formats, such as JSON or XML.

 ## Building RESTful Services